stitched and bound

 One of the privileges of WAQA membership is free entry into the annual Challenge.
 The deadline to submit your quilt is the end of October with voting for Members’ Choice at the November sewing day and night meetings.
 Usually there are several WAQA events where the quilts are shown, including a featured display at QuiltWest.

-The theme for the WAQA Challenge 2025 is Circles and Squares.
 The photos of entries from Challenge 2024 and Challenge 2023 can be found in the Galleries of Quilts and photos of entries from other years can be found in the Members only area in the Galleries of Quilts Archive.

 Criteria